jspreadsheet/formula-basic/README.md

 # Formula

-Formula is an expression evaluator designed to handle Excel Formulas.
-It utilizes the formulajs/formulajs library to process and interpret these Formulas.
+Formula Basic is an expression evaluator designed to handle Excel Formulas.
+It utilizes the [formulajs/formulajs](https://github.com/formulajs/formulajs) library function to process and calculate these Formulas.

 ## Installation